WICG/turtledove/FLEDGE.md

 *   auctionSignals and perBuyerSignals: As in the call to `generateBid()` for the winning interest group.
 *   sellerSignals: The output of `reportResult()` above, giving the seller an opportunity to pass information to the buyer.
 In the case where the winning buyer won a component auction and then went on to win the top-level auction, this is the output of component auction's seller's `reportResult()` method.
-*   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score, but with additional `adCost`, `seller`, `madeHighestScoringOtherBid` and potentially `interestGroupName` fields:
+*   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score, but with additional `adCost`, `seller`, `madeHighestScoringOtherBid` and potentially `buyerReportingId` or `interestGroupName` fields:
     *   The `adCost` field contains the value that was returned by `generateBid()`, stochastically rounded to fit into a floating point number with an 8 bit mantissa and 8 bit exponent.
 This field is only present if `adCost` was returned by `generateBid()`.
     *   The `interestGroupName` may be included if the tuple of interest group owner, name, bidding script URL, ad creative URL, and ad creative size (if specified by `generateBid`) were jointly k-anonymous.
 (Note: until [Q1 2025](https://developer.chrome.com/docs/privacy-sandbox/protected-audience-api/feature-status/#k-anonymity), in the implementation, the ad creative size is excluded from this check.)
     *   The `madeHighestScoringOtherBid` field is true if the interest group owner was the only bidder that made bids with the second highest score.